Academy Award for Best Adapted Screenplay

 The Academy Award for Best Adapted Screenplay is the Academy Award for the best screenplay adapted from previously established material.
-The most frequently adapted media are novels, but other adapted narrative formats include stage plays, musicals, short stories, TV series, and even other films and film characters.
-All sequels are also considered adaptations by this standard (based on the story and characters set forth in the original film).
+The most frequently adapted media are novels, but other adapted narrative formats include stage plays, musicals, short stories, TV series, and other films and film characters.
+All sequels are also considered adaptations by this standard, being based on the story and characters of the original film.

-Prior to its current name, this award had been known as the Academy Award for Best Screenplay Based On Material From Another Medium.
+Prior to its current name, the award was known as the Academy Award for Best Screenplay Based On Material From Another Medium.
+The Best Adapted Screenplay category has been a part of the Academy Awards since their inception.

-See also the Academy Award for Best Original Screenplay, the corresponding award for scripts with original stories.

 Superlatives

 The first person to win twice in this category was Joseph L. Mankiewicz, who won the award in two consecutive years, 1949 and 1950.
-Others to win twice in this category include: George Seaton, Robert Bolt (who also won in consecutive years), Francis Ford Coppola, Mario Puzo, Alvin Sargent, Ruth Prawer Jhabvala, Michael Wilson, Alexander Payne and Christopher Hampton.
+Others to win twice in this category include George Seaton, Robert Bolt (who also won in consecutive years), Francis Ford Coppola, Mario Puzo, Alvin Sargent, Ruth Prawer Jhabvala, Michael Wilson, Alexander Payne and Christopher Hampton.
 Payne won both awards as part of a writing team, with Jim Taylor for Sideways and Jim Rash and Nat Faxon for The Descendants.
 Michael Wilson was blacklisted at the time of his second Oscar, so the award was given to a front (novelist Pierre Boulle).
 However, the Academy officially recognized him as the winner several years later.

 Billy Wilder, Charles Brackett, Paddy Chayefsky, Francis Ford Coppola, Horton Foote, William Goldman, Robert Benton, Bo Goldman, Waldo Salt, and the Coen brothers have won Oscars for both original and adapted screenplays.

-Frances Marion (The Big House) was the first woman to win in the category.
+Frances Marion (The Big House) was the first woman to win in any screenplay category, although she won for her original script for Best Writing, which then included both original and adapted screenplays before a separate award for Best Original Screenplay was introduced.
+Sarah Y. Mason (Little Women) was the first woman to win for adaptation from previously established material; she shared the award with her husband, Victor Heerman.
+They are also the first of two married couples to win in this category; Peter Jackson and Fran Walsh (The Lord of the Rings: The Return of the King) are the others.

 Pierre Collings and Sheridan Gibney (The Story of Louis Pasteur) were the first to win for adapting their own work.

 Philip G. Epstein and Julius J. Epstein (Casablanca) are the first siblings to win in this category.
-James Goldman (The Lion in Winter) and William Goldman (Butch Cassidy and the Sundance Kid and All the President's Men) are the first siblings to win for separate films.
+James Goldman (The Lion in Winter) and William Goldman (All the President's Men) are the first siblings to win for separate films.
 Joel Coen and Ethan Coen (No Country for Old Men) are the third winning siblings.